idreeskhan/docker-stacks/edward-notebook/README.md

 ```

 ## Run-time Args & Other Configs
-See [Jupyter's Tensorflow README](https://github.com/jupyter/docker-stacks/blob/master/tensorflow-notebook/README.md) for more details.
+See [Jupyter's Tensorflow Container README](https://github.com/jupyter/docker-stacks/blob/master/tensorflow-notebook/README.md) for a number of useful options.
 There are a number of other options available including authentication, and SSL configuration.